CarlyG55/Tetris-WorkExperience2022/README.md

 # Tetris

-A Tetris game created by Softwire's February 2022 cohort of work experience students.
+A Tetris game created by Softwire's October 2022 cohort of work experience students.

 ## Contents